Alpha Alpha Alpha

 Alpha Alpha Alpha, or Tri-Alpha, was founded March 24, 2018 at Moravian College in Bethlehem, Pennsylvania.
 Over 100 members of the Alpha Chapter were initiated that day, including undergraduate students, faculty, staff, alumni, and honorary members.
 Following the successful induction, the College took steps to incorporate Alpha Alpha Alpha so that chapters could be started on other campuses across the country.
 Tri-Alpha exists as a not-for-profit (501(c)3) organization, for the purposes of supporting the activities of the honors society.

 Students qualify for induction into Tri-Alpha if they meet the following criteria:

 The student has earned at least 30 credit/semester hours (or 45 quarter hours) towards an associate's degree or baccalaureate degree AND

-- The student has achieved an overall undergraduate GPA of at least 3.2 on a 4.0 scale.
+The undergraduate student has achieved an overall undergraduate GPA of at least 3.2 on a 4.0 scale.
 (For schools using a pass, high pass, etc. system, a "high pass" average is required.)